Pre-Health Winter Break Program 2022-23

 - School Exploration Exercise

-- Building a Resume
+- Build a Resume and Plans for Experiences

 - How to Build Mentors and Begin Networking